About Contact

 Overlay1.5-2 inExisting asphalt (milled)

-A properly compacted gravel base is as important as the asphalt layer.
-Without adequate base prep, even thick asphalt will crack and settle.
+A properly compacted gravel base matters as much as the asphalt itself.
+Without good base prep, even thick asphalt will crack and settle.

 Formulas